Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: Proofs of main results

 Item (v) follows from Prop.~\ref{prop:biholder} (for a free-boundary GFF, then for a wedge or bead thereof by absolute continuity).
-Just as in~\cite{metglu}, item (vi) follows from the continuity and transience of SLE from 0 to $\infty$ with force points, proved in~\cite[Thm~1.3]{ig1} (although the parametrization by quantum length depends on $\gamma$, observe that the result does not actually depend on the parametrization).
+Just as in~\cite{metglu}, item (vi) follows from the continuity and transience of SLE from 0 to $\infty$ with force points, proved in~\cite[Thm~1.3]{ig1} (although the parametrization by quantum length depends on $\gamma$, observe that if (vi) holds for one parametrization then it holds for any other parametrization, though not necessarily with the same $C$).
 We now turn to items (ii)--(iv), which are required to hold for each of the surfaces $U$ cut out by $\eta$ that intersect $V_\rho$.
 We can reduce to considering finitely many such surfaces: exactly as explained in the first part of the proof of~\cite[Lemma~4.5]{metglu}, it suffices to show that for each $U \in \mathcal{U}^-\cup\mathcal{U}^+$ intersecting $V_\rho$, there almost surely exists $C\in(\rho,\infty)$ such that items (ii)--(iv) hold for $U$.
-We will map to $\h$ and use absolute continuity arguments; in particular for each $U$ we will consider the surface $\phi_U(U)$, where we define $x_U$ (resp.~$y_U$) as the first (resp.~last) point on $\partial U$ to be hit by $\eta$ (with $y_U = \infty$ when $U$ is a thick wedge) and set $\phi_U$ to be the unique conformal map $U\to \mathbb{H}$ sending $x_U$ to 0 and $y_U$ to $\infty$ with the property that the covariantly transformed field $h_U:=h\circ\phi_U^{-1} + Q\log|(\phi_U^{-1})'|$ satisfies
+We will map to~$\h$ and use absolute continuity arguments; in particular for each $U$ we will consider the surface $\phi_U(U)$, where we define~$x_U$ (resp.~$y_U$) as the first (resp.~last) point on $\partial U$ to be hit by $\eta$ (with $y_U = \infty$ when $U$ is a thick wedge) and set $\phi_U$ to be the unique conformal map $U\to \mathbb{H}$ sending $x_U$ to 0 and $y_U$ to~$\infty$ with the property that the covariantly transformed field $h_U:=h\circ\phi_U^{-1} + Q\log|(\phi_U^{-1})'|$ satisfies